FFAR Funds Emergency Research to Address Coronavirus

 WASHINGTON (July 21, 2020) – The coronavirus (COVID-19) pandemic is highlighting food system deficiencies.
 While the food system is successfully providing for Americans during this crisis, many are encountering empty grocery shelves.
 Simultaneously, producers are struggling to reach consumers due to concerns with processing, distribution and demand.
-To understand and address these challenges, the Foundation for Food and Agriculture Research (FFAR) is expanding existing grants to Feeding America and five Tipping Points Program awardees.
-The supplemental FFAR funding will quantitatively assess how food systems, and especially emergency food systems, operate and adapt in times of stress.
+To understand and address these challenges, the Foundation for Food & Agriculture Research (FFAR) is expanding existing grants to Feeding America and five Tipping Points Program awardees.
+The supplemental FFAR funding will quantitatively assess how food systems and especially emergency food systems, operate and adapt in times of stress.
 FFAR is not requiring grantees to secure matching funds, allowing them to focus on the pandemic response.

 Earlier this year, FFAR awarded Feeding America a $1 million grant to evaluate the effectiveness of the organization’s Regional Produce Cooperatives, which direct a greater variety of produce to food banks at lower costs.
 Today, FFAR is providing $100,000 in supplemental funding to analyze data with the goal of increasing produce consumption and decreasing food insecurity.

 “We are grateful to FFAR for their support in utilizing our research to better understand the effects of the pandemic on both the local and national food system” said Tom Summerfelt, vice president of research at Feeding America.
 “This funding is helping Feeding America assess the food insecurity landscape and work with others to find solutions to hunger in their communities.”

 Feeding America is assessing how food banks use various supply chains to procure food for clients.
 The organization is also analyzing data to understand the use of food banks during the pandemic, predict how COVID-19 will impact food systems in the next two years and prepare for future food system shocks.